Alex Dumas: Racing career

-Early Years and MotoAmerica Dominance (2018 – 2020)
+Early years and MotoAmerica Dominance (2018 – 2020)

-Alex Dumas first gained significant attention in the MotoAmerica series, the premier motorcycle road racing championship in the United States, after a strong third-place finish in the 2017 KTM RC Cup class.
-He built on this momentum in 2018 by dominating the inaugural Junior Cup class, where he clinched the championship with 10 wins and 12 podium finishes across 17 races aboard a KTM RC 390R.
+Dumas first gained significant attention in the MotoAmerica series, the premier motorcycle road racing championship in the United States, after a strong third-place finish in the 2017 KTM RC Cup class.
+He built on this momentum in 2018 by dominating the inaugural Junior Cup class, where he clinched the championship with ten wins and 12 podium finishes across 17 races aboard a KTM RC 390R.
 The following year, at the age of 16, Dumas transitioned to the Twins Cup class with Team Hammer on a Suzuki SV650, capturing the title with five victories and eight podiums in 11 races, further solidifying his reputation as one of North America's most promising young riders.
 In 2020, he stepped up to the more demanding Stock 1000 class with M4 ECSTAR Suzuki, achieving three podium finishes and a sixth-place championship standing despite sitting out four of the 12 rounds due to a midseason injury.

-Historic Rookie Championship with Suzuki (2021)
+Historic rookie Championship with Suzuki (2021)

 Dumas made a stunning debut in the Canadian Superbike Championship (CSBK) in 2021, riding for the Liqui Moly MPG/FAST School Suzuki team aboard a GSX-R1000.
 He immediately made history by winning both Pro Superbike races at the season opener at Calabogie Motorsports Park, Originally scheduled for Shannonville but relocated due to weather, becoming the first rider in the series' 42-year history to win in their Pro Superbike debut.
 Dumas continued his strong form, securing four overall victories and clinching the Pro Superbike title in the penultimate round at CTMP before sealing it with a clean sweep at the finale in Calabogie, where he also earned pole position.
 At just 18 years old at the start of the season turning 19 during it, Dumas became the youngest champion in class history and the first rookie to ever win the title.
 His success also helped Suzuki capture the Constructors' Championship and earned the team the Team of the Year award.